farsightsec/axa/README.md

 [`nmsg`](https://github.com/farsightsec/nmsg) (for all other SIE channels) as they would on an analysis server directly conected to SIE itself.

-Of note, SRA can perform filtering at the initator's request.
+Of note, SRA can perform filtering.
 This feature is highly desirable due to the very high volume of data caried by SIE which can burst to hundreds of megabits per second in a single channel.
-On the flip side , it is expected that when using SRA to access low volume channels, entire channels will be selected for remote distribution.
-However, when remotely accessing high volume SIE channels, it is expected that the subscriber will specify a list of IP addresses and DNS names of interest, so that the SRA server can filter out everything else, and send to the subscriber only a small subset of that channel's data.
+On the flip side, when using SRA to access low volume channels, entire channels can be selected for remote distribution.
+However, when remotely accessing high volume SIE channels, the subscriber usually specifies a list of IP addresses and DNS names of interest, so that the SRA server can filter out everything else, and send to the subscriber only a subset of that channel's SIE data.

 Also of note, AXA is a deliberately lossy protocol.
-If a subscriber requests more data volume than the network can carry, data overruns wil occurr.
-When this happens, "loss markers" will be transmitted reliably within the AXA stream to inform the subscriber of their losses.
-At this point, the subscriber's possible mitgation strategies are:
+If a subscriber requests more data than the network can carry, data overruns will occurr.
+When this happens, "loss markers" are transmitted reliably within the AXA stream to inform the subscriber.
+At this point, the subscriber's possible mitgation strategies include:

-* to ask for less data,
+* ask for less data,
 * increase their network capacity, or
-* treat the SRA stream as a chunky and non-representative sample of the underlying SIE channel data.
+* treat the SRA stream as a chunky and non-representative sample of the total SIE data.

 The `sratool` program is intended primarily as a protocol demonstration and debuging interface, although it can also perform the same functions as `sratunnel`.
-The distribution of the AXA package presently constitutes the authoritative documentation of the AXA protocol.
+The distributed AXA package constitutes the authoritative documentation of the AXA protocol.
 Farsight advises SRA subscribers to utilize the `libaxa` library for session management and data decapsulation rather than crafting hand drawn logic to perform these functions.